Leonorlyyy/P8130_final_project/P8130_final_project.md

 multicollinearity.

-The table shows that most variables do not show multicollinearity, with the exception of `reginol_node_positive`.
+The table shows that most variables do not show multicollinearity, with the exception of `regional_node_positive`.
 Since its adjusted GVIF is not much different from 2, we will keep this variable for now.

 ``` r
 augment(final_glm) |>